driekeerJ/ai-chat-poc/README.md

 1. Go to `https://start.spring.io/`
 2. Choose at least `openAI`, `Thymeleaf` and `Web`
 3. Generate a project
+4. Remove the test class (not for now)
+5. Initialize the project as a git project so you can see the differences
+	1. `git init`
+	2. `git add .`
+	3. `git commit -am "initial commit"`
 ## Register your key for openAI and the model you will use
 Put the following setting in your `application.properties`.
 I have put it in my local properties that will not be uploaded to git, for obvious reasons.
 ```bash